CardiacModelling/VoltageClampModel/README.md

 # Voltage clamp model

-This repository contains up-to-date and reference versions of the voltage clamp model used in Lei et al. 2020, 2025, and other publications.
+This repository contains up-to-date reference versions of the voltage clamp model used in Lei et al. 2020, 2025, and other publications.
+These models can be used to simulate manual or planar patch-clamp experiments in voltage-clamp mode.

 _Note: This URL used to host the data for the 2020 Lei et al. publication, which has been moved to https://github.com/CardiacModelling/VoltageClampModel2020_

-## The latest model
+## The latest models

+We recently updated the voltage clamp model with improved filtering of input (stimulus filter) and output (Bessel filters), and an improved time-delay in the series resistance compensation pathway.

+In addition to this full-featured model, we now also provide a series of increasingly simplified models:

+- The "Level 0" model includes all features.
+- The "Level 1" model simplifies this, by replacing all filters with first-order approximations.
+- "Level 2" further assumes an ideal measuring op-amp without stray capacitance.
+- "Level 3" removes fast capacitance currents and their correction.
+- "Level 4" removes all filtering entirely.
+- "Level 5" assumes perfect slow capacitance cancellation (but imperfect series resistance compensation).

+All models are provided in Myokit ([models-mmt](./models-mmt)) and CellML ([models-mmt](./models-mmt)) formats.

+### Which model should I use?

+Levels 0, 1, and 2 can recreate the _fast_ artefacts seen in patch clamp experiments, and are very useful to understand the patch clamp process.

+To fit experimental data, these fast artefacts are less important, and so **level 3 is good to match data from the fastest currents**.
+For slower currents, levels 4 or 5 can be used.

 ## Tutorials

+To understand these models, we provide [four tutorial notebooks](tutorial).

+The first derives a basic model of a patch clamp amplifier, and the second adds compensation and filtering, leading to the "Level 0" model.
+In the third notebook, this model is used to simulate the early stages of a (manual) patch-clamp experiment.

+The final notebook derives the simplifications, and shows how they relate to our previous work (Lei et al., 2020 and 2025).

 ## Previous versions